Easy Cajun Shrimp and Sausage Gumbo

 - Chicken Stock – Chicken stock serves as the liquid foundation of the gumbo.

-- Celery, Onion, and Green Bell Pepper – the Holy Trinity in Cajun and Creole cooking, these vegetables provide a flavor base for the gumbo.
+- Celery, Onion, and Green Bell Pepper – the Holy Trinity of Cajun and Creole cooking, these vegetables provide a flavor base for the gumbo.
 They add an aromatic and slightly sweet balance to the spice and richness of the dish.

 - Garlic – Garlic enhances the overall flavor of the gumbo by adding an aromatic depth that complements the shrimp, sausage, and spices.